johnmarkschofield/schof.org/content/pages/about-john-mark-schofield.md

 I am a craftsman.
 I aspire to be a great one.

-I am a DevOps Engineer for Metacloud (now part of Cisco) working on the infrastructure for private cloud deployments using OpenStack.

-All opinions on this site are mine (unless otherwise noted) and are not necessarily shared by Cisco, Metacloud, or any other person or entity.

-I live in Tarzana with my wonderful wife M. and daughter H.

 I'm also a writer, a poet, an amateur photographer, (putting "amateur" in front of "poet" is kind of redundant) an avid hiker, world traveler, student of Spanish and French, martial-arts and firearms enthusiast, and occasionally, a decent cook.
 You can [get in touch with me here.](/contact "Contact John Mark Schofield")

+All opinions on this site are mine (unless otherwise noted) and are not necessarily shared by any other person or entity.